1974 Super Outbreak: Tanner, Alabama (1st tornado)

-Jasper/Cullman, Alabama
+Jasper–Cullman–Fairview, Alabama

-While tornadoes were causing devastation in the northwesternmost corner of the state, another supercell crossing the Mississippi-Alabama state line produced another violent tornado that touched down in Pickens County before heading northeast for nearly 2 hours towards the Jasper area causing major damage to its downtown as the F4 storm struck.
+While tornadoes were causing devastation in the northwesternmost corner of the state, another supercell crossing the Mississippi-Alabama state line produced another violent tornado that touched down in Pickens County before heading northeast for just over 2 hours towards the Jasper area causing major damage to its downtown as the F4 storm struck.
 Damage was reported in Cullman from the storm before it lifted.

 The Jasper tornado first touched near Aliceville, producing scattered damage as it tracked northeastward.
-The damage became more intense continuous as the tornado entered Tuscaloosa County.
+The damage became more intense and continuous as the tornado entered Tuscaloosa County.
 The tornado continued to strengthen south of Berry, and two people were killed near the Walker County line when a church was destroyed.
 The tornado tore directly through downtown Jasper at 6:57 PM, resulting in severe damage and at least 100 injuries.
 Numerous buildings and storefronts were heavily damaged in downtown Jasper, and many streets were blocked with trees and power lines.
 The Walker County courthouse sustained major damage, and a new fire station was completely leveled.
-The fireman on duty at the time took shelter underneath a nearby bridge, and survived without injury.
+The fireman on duty at the time took shelter in a nearby large culvert, and survived without injury.
 The Walker County Library and the Jasper First Methodist Church were also damaged.
 The tornado crossed Lewis Smith Lake and moved across the south side of Cullman at 7:40 pm.
 Multiple homes and shopping centers were damaged or destroyed in the area, resulting in one death and 36 injuries.
 The tornado finally dissipated northeast of Cullman a short time later.

 In total, the storm took three lives, but injured one hundred and fifty residents of Jasper or Cullman.
 Five hundred buildings were destroyed, with nearly four hundred other buildings severely damaged.
 At the same time, a third supercell was crossing the state line near the track of the previous two.